sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-Since the contact does not have a configuration override for `email` or `slack` the default configuration for those handlers are used instead.
+Since the contact does not have a configuration override for `email` or `slack`, Sensu uses the default configuration for those handlers instead.

 ![Multiple Handlers with Single Non-Matching Contact](/images/contact-routing/multiple-handlers/single-non-matching-contact.png)

-### Multiple Handlers with Multiple Matching Contacts
+#### Multiple Handlers with Multiple Matching Contacts

 In this example we have two handlers configured for our check, `email` and `slack`.
 We have two contacts being used, `support` and `dev`, and both contacts have configuration override for both `email` and `slack`.

+**Check configuration:**

 {{< highlight json >}}
 {
   "checks": {
     "example_check": {
-      "command": "do_something.rb",
+      "command": "example_script.rb",
       "handlers": [
         "email",
         "slack"